 It all started with a lesson in re-stringing a guitar.

 I met my guitar teacher at his shop for a hands-on refresher in changing guitar strings.
 I hadn’t taken a class from him in nearly ten years, so it was fun to catch up on our lives.
 As we chatted and unspooled strings he explained in his gentle, lilting voice how to ease back into playing classical guitar.
-He advised me to take things very slowly and be patient as my body relearned the physicality of holding and playing.
-My brain and muscles would need some time to get comfortable and familiar with the guitar again–before I even began re-learning how to music or trying to play more complicated exercises and real pieces.
+He advised me to take things very slowly and be patient as my body relearned the physicality of holding and playing the instrument.
+My brain and muscles would need some time to get comfortable and familiar with the guitar again–before I even began re-learning how to read music or trying to play more complicated exercises and real pieces.

 My teacher likened it to learning the foundations of taekwondo–I had to spend a lot of time on the most basic fundamentals long before I achieved my black belt.
 Those white belt fundamentals underly everything I do, from large movements to minuscule tweaks that only I notice.
 Classical guitar is no different.